 Best Bouldering Crash Pads

 One of the most versatile and enjoyable aspects of the climbing world is the fine art of bouldering.
 Not only does it test your flexibility and ingenuity, but it also requires very little equipment.
-One of the required pieces of equipment however, is a quality bouldering crash pad.
+It may be a fairly simple sport on the face of it, but it certainly can provide quite a few challenges to your body, mind and spirit.
+One of the required pieces of equipment however, is a quality bouldering crash pad, as it can mean the difference between concentrating on the next boulder or worrying about your next fall.
 After all, whether by accident or design, you are going to fall while bouldering.
-If you’re worried about finding the best bouldering crash pad to fit your needs, don’t be.
-We’ve done the research and came up with ten of our favorites.

 - Petzl Alto